 The majority of the equity awards AbbVie grants to its senior executives and other key employees are performance-based.
-Such awards granted before 2016 consisted of RSAs or RSUs for which vesting was contingent upon AbbVie achieving a minimum annual return on equity (ROE).
-Since 2016, equity awards granted to senior executives and other key employees consist of a combination of performance-vested RSUs and performance shares as well as non-qualified stock options described above.
+Equity awards granted to senior executives and other key employees consist of a combination of performance-vested RSUs and performance shares as well as non-qualified stock options described above.
 The performance-vested RSUs have the potential to vest in one-third increments during a three-year performance period based on AbbVie's ROE relative to a defined peer group of pharmaceutical, biotech and life sciences companies.
 The recipient may receive one share of AbbVie common stock for each vested award.
-The performance shares have the potential to vest over a three-year performance period and may be earned based on AbbVie's EPS achievement and AbbVie's total stockholder return (TSR) (a market condition) relative to a defined peer group of pharmaceutical.
+The performance shares have the potential to vest over a three-year performance period and may be earned based on AbbVie's EPS achievement and AbbVie's total stockholder return (TSR) (a market condition) relative to a defined peer group of pharmaceutical, biotech and life sciences companies.
 Dividend equivalents on performance-vested RSUs and performance shares accrue during the performance period and are payable at vesting only to the extent that shares are earned.

-The weighted-average grant-date fair value of RSAs, RSUs and performance shares generally is determined based on the number of shares/units granted and the quoted price of AbbVie's common stock on the date of grant.
+The weighted-average grant-date fair value of RSUs and performance shares generally is determined based on the number of shares/units granted and the quoted price of AbbVie's common stock on the date of grant.
 The weighted-average grant-date fair values of performance shares with a TSR market condition are determined using the Monte Carlo simulation model.

-The following table summarizes AbbVie RSA, RSU and performance share activity for 2018:
+The following table summarizes AbbVie RSU and performance share activity for 2019:

-(share units in thousands) Share units Weighted-average grant date fair value Outstanding at December 31, 2017 10,682 \$ 59.47 Granted 4,771 103.31 Vested (5,073) 59.41 Forfeited (512) 73.45 Outstanding at December 31, 2018 9,868 \$ 79.90
+(share units in thousands) Share units Weighted-average grant date fair value Outstanding at December 31, 2018 9,868 \$79.90 Granted 5,584 78.03 Vested (4,616) 71.30 Forfeited (604) 82.19 Outstanding at December 31, 2019 10,232 \$81.72

-The fair market value of RSAs, RSUs and performance shares (as applicable) vested was \$583 million in 2018, \$348 million in 2017 and \$362 million in 2016.
+The fair market value of RSUs and performance shares (as applicable) vested was \$371 million in 2019, \$583 million in 2018 and \$348 million in 2017.

-As of December 31, 2018, \$307 million of unrecognized compensation cost related to RSAs, RSUs and performance shares is expected to be recognized as expense over approximately the next two years.
+As of December 31, 2019, \$327 million of unrecognized compensation cost related to RSUs and performance shares is expected to be recognized as expense over approximately the next two years.